-There are plenty of exciting new initiatives starting, including the West Kent Business Support Programme, West Kent Rural England Prosperity Fund (grants for rural businesses and communities), and the Invest West Kent initiative to promote the area as a great place to do business.
+There are plenty of exciting new initiatives starting, including the West Kent Business Support Programme, West Kent Rural Grants Scheme and the Invest West Kent initiative to promote the area as a great place to do business.

 In addition, there are a number of key partners that the Borough Council works with directly to deliver initiatives or to support work in a specific area of the local economy.
 A list of these partners, along with some of the key funding streams, is provided in Appendix 1.